 This way, when triggers come up they can recognize them.

 If You Think You Know a Sex Addict…

 If you’ve been in need of a wake-up call, here it is.
 Trust your instincts.
-If you think someone close to you is struggling with a sex or porn addiction, the best thing you can do right now is reach out to us for help.
+If you think someone close to you is struggling with sex or porn addictions, the best thing you can do right now is reaching out to us at Neulia Compulsion Solutions for help.
 Together, we will formulate a plan for helping this person take back control of their life.